artsy/eigen/docs/preferred_practices.md

 touch .i-am-helping-out-with-the-strictness-migration
 ```

-### Keep File Structure Organized (in progress)
+### File Structure Organization

-Everything in `src/` is React Native.
+The React Nativa parts of the app live in `src/` and most of our components on `lib/`.
 Within this folder things can be a bit of a mess and we are working on improving that.

 Files that export a component end in `.tsx`, files that don't export a component end in `.ts` by default.